In this post, you'll learn how to identify prospects inbound style.

 Someone that’s in an active research process is actively looking for the answer.
 That person has a problem that’s been expressed.
 That person is looking for a solution and is open to this kind of conversation.

 These are the kind of people that you want to identify and spend your time prospecting and building relationships with.
 It doesn't matter how good of a fit somebody is if that person is not open to a conversation.
 It is like talking to a wall.
-And you're probably not making a dent towards your quota by talking to walls.
+And you're probably not making a dent in your quota by talking to walls.

 You're probably not getting paid to chase your tail and speak with people who may not be in an active process until years from now, or longer, or ever!
-In fact, by the time that person is an active research process, that person has changed jobs three times and moved to a geographic area that your company can’t even service.
+In fact, by the time that person is in an active research process, that person has changed jobs three times and moved to a geographic area that your company can’t even service.